-Answer: The modern idea of a peace offering is that of “a propitiatory or conciliatory gift.”
+The modern idea of a peace offering, also known as a fellowship offering, is that of “a propitiatory or conciliatory gift.”
 A man who offends his wife will often visit a florist with the thought that bringing home flowers will help smooth things over—the bouquet will be a “peace offering” of sorts.
 Propitiate means “to make someone pleased or less angry by giving or saying something desired,” and conciliatory means “intended to placate or pacify.”
 These definitions are interesting because the phrase peace offering has come to mean something completely different—almost the exact opposite—of what it originally meant in the Bible.

 A peace offering in the Old Testament Law is described in Leviticus 7:11–21.
 It was a voluntary sacrifice given to God in three specific instances.
 First, a peace offering could be given as a freewill offering, meaning that the worshiper was giving the peace offering as a way to say thank you for God’s unsought generosity.
 It was basically just a way to praise God for His goodness.
 The second way a peace offering could be given was alongside a fulfilled vow.
 A good example of this was when Hannah fulfilled her vow to God by bringing Samuel to the temple; on that occasion she also brought a peace offering to express the peace in her heart toward God concerning her sacrifice—it was a way to say, “I have no resentment; I am holding nothing back in the payment of my vow.”
 The third purpose of a peace offering was to give thanksgiving for God’s deliverance in an hour of dire need.
 None of these three reasons to sacrifice had anything to do with propitiation, with appeasing God, or with pacifying Him.